dinarcon/mbe_professors/README.md

 ### Running the migrations

-The Migrate Plus module provides a UI and drush commands to run the migrations.
+The Migrate Tools module provides drush commands to run the migrations.

-The UI is located at /admin/structure/migrate.
-Alternatively, the following drush commands can be used:

 ```
 drush migrate:import mbe_book_paragraph